valiakon/MultimodalAnalysis_SpeakerDiarization/README.md

 #### Step 3

 The third step is to perform a lip tracking procedure.
-This could be challenging becuse lips detection is not always successful regarding to the tendency of the face.
+This could be challenging becuse lip detection is not always successful regarding to the tendency of the face.
 By using the facial landamarks detector of the face recognition library we detect top and bottom lips coordinates for each person participating in a frame.
-We then compute the distance of the tom lip from the bottom lip and end up summing the distances for the frames of each second.
+We then compute the distance of the top lip from the bottom lip and end up summing the distances for the frames of each second.
 This procedure assumes that if the distance between the lips succeed a high summary number it will be translated to "the person is speaking during this second".
 Also, if two persons appear in the same frames it is easier to result in "who is actually talking".

 #### Step 4